 - Provide the Trust with copies of the plat maps, surveys, easements, and other relevant documents that may be helpful.

-- Site visit with SNPT staff to ensure the property is in good condition.
+- Site visit with SNP and SNPT staff to ensure the property is in good condition.

-- A qualified appraisal is performed by a qualified appraiser within 60 days of closing to qualify for tax incentives.
+- A qualified appraisal is signed and dated by a qualified appraiser no earlier than 60 days of closing to qualify for tax incentives.
+Obtaining a qualified appraisal is the responsibility of the donor.

 - Title Search